-Technological advancements and the Internet have become important parts of our lives, and as such have become irreplaceable for everyday chores and business matters.
+Technological advancements and the Internet have become important parts of our lives, and as such have become irreplaceable for everyday chores and business matters, as well as for fun.
 It has become a place where we keep our sensitive data, important business information, family photos, and more.
 And with the everyday developments in this field, the cyber world is growing with new users joining each day.
 Unfortunately, their development has also brought to light an issue that should be taken very seriously.
 Cyber crime or illegal acts committed by individuals or organizations in the cyber world varies from online abuse to stealing private data.

 For many people, this is something completely new (which it is) so it is important that law enforcers are constantly educated on such matters so they would provide the necessary assistance when needed.